AetherWorks/SecretSanta/README.md

 ### Bash

+The Bash implementation uses a list of email addresses, representing the Secret Santa participants.
+To generalise the approach, imagine asking all participants to stand in a (randomly ordered) circle and buy a present to the person on their left.

+To do this in bash there are essentially there are 5 steps:

+  * shuffle email addresses
+  * read in the emails from the file into an array
+  * save the name of the first person
+  * iterate over the array,
+     * each person buys for the next person
+  * the last person buys for the first person

+#### To run

 Requires bash 4.0, as the `readarray` command is relatively new!

     > ./santa.sh

 This script will output the list selections to the terminal, but will also attempt to use the `mail` command to email each person their recipient.
 To make it a surprise, simply comment out the line in the `actionSanta` function that `echo`'s to the terminal.

 ### Rust